ryanozx/tp/docs/UserGuide.md

 #### Reject leave record by index: `reject-leave`

+Use the `reject-leave` command to reject a leave record in HRMate.
+This command will reject the specified leave record.

 1. Get the [index](#glossary) of the leave under the [leave list](#glossary).

 > [!NOTE]